API and SPI of a no-fluff Java logging facade

 }

-default void trace(Throwable throwable, String message, Object... arguments) { // again, the throwable goes first
+default void trace(Throwable throwable, String message, Object... arguments) {

 atTrace().log(throwable, message, arguments);